 Another part of Sukkot is the waving of the four species: the etrog (citron, which looks like a large bumpy lemon) is held in one hand next to a tall, thin bundle of plants that includes the lulav (palm branches), hadasim (myrtle branches) and aravot (willow branches).

 While this is a mysterious custom, there are two common interpretations: One, that each element represents a part of the human body: heart, spine, lips and eyes.
 Another is that each species represents a different kind of person, and holding them together represents the importance of everyone in a community.
 We love that!

 Here’s how to shake the four species (follow along with our video):

 Sukkot reminds us about protection and vulnerability.
 The structure of the sukkah itself is temporary and subject to the elements.
 We can live in the moment and enjoy it, but you never know when it might start to rain.

 A more spiritual approach is to say that it is not the strong walls and roof of our homes that protect us, but rather the shelter of God’s divine protection.

 Immediately following Sukkot are two additional holidays: Shemini Atzeret and Simchat Torah.
-In Israel and in some Reconstructionist and Reform congregations, Shemini Atzeret and Simchat Torah are celebrated together on the eighth day of Sukkot.
-For others, Shemini Atzeret is also the eighth day of Sukkot and Simchat Torah is the ninth day.
+In Israel and in some liberal North American Jewish communities, Shemini Atzeret and Simchat Torah are celebrated together eight days after the start of Sukkot.
+For others, Shemini Atzeret is celebrated on the eighth day after the start of Sukkot and Simchat Torah is the following day.

 Interestingly, the Torah directs us to observe Shemini Atzeret, but we have little information about it otherwise.
 Many people have struggled to determine the true meaning of the holiday.